This Step looks at how you can prepare for interviews to maximise your chances of success.

 Frequently Asked Questions

-I have my first interview.
+I have my first law job interview.
 What should I wear?

-Congratulations - now is the time to invest in formal clothing.
+Congratulations - now is the time to invest in formal clothing if you have not already.
 Even if your interviewers have a relaxed dress code, the law is a conservative profession so it’s wise to be cautious with your outfit choice for your interview.

 For women, it’s best to opt for a plain, dark suit, low heels, tidy hair, and nothing too excessive by way of makeup, nail varnish and jewellery.
 For men, much the same: conservative suit, shirt and simple tie with smart polished shoes.

-The recruiter said I was "over prepared" for the i What does that mean?
+The recruiter said I was "over prepared".
+What does that mean?

-Don’t stop preparing yourself for interviews, but use these tips on the day:
+Don’t stop preparing yourself for legal job interviews, but use these tips on the day:

 - try to relax